Roibos22/ft_transcendence/to-do.md

 ## Layers cross-relation

-### The cross-relations between your layers in the online minigame app can be summarized as follows:
+### The cross-relations between your layers in the online minigame app can be summarized as follows

 - Users <-> Core: The Core layer provides global utilities and settings that are used for user authentication and profile management.
 It may also handle settings related to user sessions.